EDCB How to apply?

 The applications will be reviewed by the EDCB Program Commission members on a competitive basis.
 Some applications will be rejected at this stage.

-Should your application get a first positive evaluation from the PhD Program Commission, you will receive an invitation to come to the EPFL for personal interviews or to participate in a joint selection process (Hiring Days) taking place approx. 10-12 weeks after the application deadline on the EPFL campus.
+Should your application get a first positive evaluation from the Admission Committee, you will receive an invitation to present your master project during a zoom interview. and should this interviews get a second positive feedback from the Admission Committee, you will receive an invitation to come to EPFL for the Hiring Days taking place approx. 10-12 weeks after the application deadline on the EPFL campus.

-During hiring sessions where the EDCB Program participates in joint Hiring Days, the applicants have the opportunity to present their Master work in front of a review panel that will decide on the final acceptance into the program.
+During hiring sessions where the EDCB Program participates in joint Hiring Days with other Life Sciences PhD programs, the applicants have the opportunity to visit the labs and meet with thesis directors.
 Our lab heads hiring PhD candidates will present their labs and the project for which they have an open position.
 A wonderful opportunity to meet other EPFL PhD students.

 In order to facilitate the matching process, we STRONGLY recommend that you contact by email the head of the lab(s) you are interested in before or while you apply.
 You will find some keywords about the research areas of our affiliated thesis directors on the EDCB Program Members page.

-Day 2 –Individual interviews with Professors hiring & Lab visits – students usually visit several labs, based on their interests and on the availability of the Professors
+Day 2 & 3 – Individual interviews with Professors hiring & Lab visits – students usually visit several labs, based on their interests and on the availability of the Professors

 The majority of housing, food and travel costs are covered by the program.